binding1/scheduler/README.md

 This project is a React-based single-page application that allows students to book and manage appointments with interviewers.
 This app utilizes React custom hooks for CRUD and communicates with an API server.

-This project utilized TDD, using unit testing, integration testing and E2E testing.
+This project utilized Test Driven Development (TDD), using unit testing, integration testing and E2E testing.

 Stack includes React, HTML, SASS, JavaScript, PostgreSQL, Axios Testing includes Jest, Storybook, Cypress